-- 1. surgery to remove the organ must not be dangerous - 2. the donor must be able to continue his life normally after the donation - 3. the donor must not require prolonged and chronic medical care, and - 4. the success rate in the recipient must be high
+- 1. The surgery to remove the organ must not be dangerous; - 2.
+The donor must be able to continue his life normally after the donation; - 3.
+The donor must not require prolonged and chronic medical care; and - 4.
+The success rate among recipients must be high.